No results for

 Go to your Azure Portal dashboard and click Create a resource to create a new service instance.
 From the Popular list, click Web App.
 You can also use the search box.

-On the Create Web App page, select an Azure subscription and a resource group.
-Resource groups are a way of labeling Azure services that are related.
-You can create a new group or choose one from the list on the page.
+On the Create Web App page, select your Azure subscription and a resource group.
+Resource groups are used to organize and manage related Azure services.
+You can choose an existing group or create a new one.

 Fill in the next set of options: